 Add revenue for growth projections

 Revenue growth fundamentally changes runway calculations.
-A startup generating growing MRR will see its net burn decrease over time, extending runway beyond simple cash-divided-by-burn projections.
-This is why sophisticated runway calculators model multiple scenarios with different growth assumptions.
-The path from current state to profitability or next fundraise rarely follows a linear trajectory.
+A startup generating growing ARR will see its net burn decrease over time, extending runway well beyond simple cash-divided-by-burn projections.
+This is why sophisticated runway modeling uses multiple scenarios with different growth assumptions.
+Use the churn rate calculator alongside this tool to stress-test your revenue retention assumptions.

 Basic Runway = Current Cash / Net Burn Rate